Diocese of Hamilton in Bermuda

 The Diocese of Hamilton in Bermuda promotes the principle that the Holy Sacrament of Matrimony is ideally celebrated within that community of Faith which is the couple’s local Catholic Parish.
 However, in order to come to the aid of those couples who, due to personal circumstances, choose not to celebrate their weddings within a local Parish Community, the Diocese of Hamilton in Bermuda will allow for the celebration of weddings of non-resident Catholics.
 The requirements for the Catholic Marriage of non-residents in Bermuda are listed below.

-1. You must first contact the Vicar General of the Diocese, Rev. Vladimir Sobolewski, CR.
-He will be the contact person to answer any inquiries.
-He will also help you to determine which Parish Church may be the most appropriate for your celebration dependent upon where your reception will be held and where your guests will be staying.
+1. You must first contact the Chancery Office who will answer any inquiries.
+They will help you to determine which Parish Church may be the most appropriate for your celebration dependent upon where your reception will be held and where your guests will be staying.
 You may request a particular Parish and particular Pastor.
-Fr.
-Vladimir will also determine, with the help of the individual Pastor in Bermuda, if it would be possible to have the Marriage on the date and time you desire.
+The Chancery Office will also determine, with the help of the individual Pastor in Bermuda, if it would be possible to have the Marriage on the date and time you desire.
 This should be done at least eight to twelve months in advance.

 The following is a list of the Catholic Parishes in Bermuda: